Welcome to Class 4

 Class 4 is a mixed aged class with children from both year 1 and 2.
 In most lessons children will follow the same curriculum with the work appropriately differentiated for their age.
 However in English and Maths there will be some specific teaching directed at each age group.

 I will teach the children for 4 days a week.
 On a Wednesday, however, I am in school but this is the release day for me to carry out my deputy head duties.
 Mrs Watts will teach on this day.
-Mrs Watts is a very experienced teacher and will follow the weekly plans for English and Maths as well as her own ICT lessons.
+Mrs Watts is a very experienced teacher and will follow the weekly plans for English and Maths as well as PSHE and RE.
 Mrs Watts will also have her own guided reading group.

-Mrs Sacranie will also be in class.
-Mrs Sacranie is a student teacher following the School's direct route.
+Mrs Maddenwill also be in class.
+Mrs Madden is a student teacher following the School's direct route into teaching.
 This means that she will be in school for 4 days a week (Mon, Tues & Thurs, Fri).
-Mrs Sacranie will take small group sessions before building up to whole lessons around Christmas.
+Mrs Madden will take small group sessions before building up to whole lessons around Christmas.
 She will then leave us for the spring term while she works at another setting in a completely different year group.
-Mrs Sacranie will then return for the summer term.
+Mrs Madden will then return for the summer term.

-This half term our topic is: The Local Area.
-This is a geography based topic. the children will get to know the local area and learn all about maps and compass points.
+This half term our topic is: The United Kingdom.
+This is a geography based topic. the children will get to know the 4 countries that make up the United Kingdom and how they are similar and different.

 In English we will be reading both fiction and non fiction books based on our topic.
 Children will also be learning about different aspects of grammar e.g. sentence types: statements; questions, exclamations and commands and how to join sentences using different conjunctions, e.g. and, so, if, but, when and because.